-The process for asking for a coverage decision and making an appeal deals with problems related to your benefits and coverage.
-It also includes problems with payment.
+The process for asking for a coverage decision and making an appeal deals with problems related to your benefits and coverage for your medical care (services, items and Part B prescription drugs, including payment).
+To keep things simple, we generally refer to medical items, services, and Part B prescription drugs as medical care.